 As you prepare to visit, you might like to know that most folks here dress pretty casually.
 If you are not familiar with where our building is located, you can find directions on the "Where to Find Us" page.
-There is a canopy over the front door of the building, and there are handicapped accessible parking spaces available on either side of that canopy.
+There is a covered drive-through at the front door of the building, and there are handicapped accessible parking spaces available on either side of that loop.
 A wheelchair ramp is also available on the left side when facing the building.

 2. Find a place for you and your family

 When you enter the front door you will find an entryway with stairs leading either up or down.
-If you are arriving for Sunday School at 9:30, you can take any children downstairs where you will find our nursery and classrooms.
-The Cross Training classes for high school students and adults all meet upstairs.
+If you are arriving for Sunday School (at 9:30, restarting in September), you can take any children downstairs where you will find our nursery and classrooms.
+The Cross Training classes for high school students and adults all meet upstairs (also restarting in September).

-If you are arriving for the Worship Service at 10:45, come on upstairs to the foyer and get a bulletin from one of our greeters.
+If you are arriving for the Worship Service at 10:00 (summer schedule), come on upstairs to the foyer.
 There is an information booth in the foyer with more information about the church, and the greeters can help answer any questions that you may have.
-Nursery care is available from the beginning of the service, or you can take children down during the "fellowship break" (see below).
+Nursery care and children's church for age 4 to 8 are available downstairs from the beginning of the service.
 Once you are ready, come on in and have a seat.

 3. Worship with us